tabkit/tabkit2/README.md

 # Project Helper Needed!
 I am working starting from 23 July, 2012
-So that means I have almost no time for maintaining TabKit
+So that means I have almost no time for maintaining Tab Kit
 I need someone to help me!

 ## Collaboration